 Cloud Volumes Service provides two service types: CVS and CVS-Performance.
 You select the service type that matches your workload needs.

-CVS is the default service type for the service when you create volumes from the Cloud Console.
-This service type is available in preview (beta).
-CVS is designed for general-purpose Linux workloads that require light-to-moderate performance, up to 100 MiB/s.
-CVS provides zonal high availability, which ensures a volume's availability within a region.
+CVS: Default service type for the service when you create volumes from the Cloud Console.
+The CVS service type is designed for general-purpose Linux workloads that require light-to-moderate performance, up to 100 MiB/s.
+The CVS service type provides storage volumes with two service levels: single-zone and multi-zonal high-availability, ensuring a volume's availability within a region.

 Each service type offers a different set of capabilities:

 |Supported service levels||One service level, with 32 MiB/s per TiB of throughput, up to 100 MiB total throughput.||Three service levels, with throughput of 16 MiB/s, 64 MiB/s, and 128 MiB/s per TiB of throughput respectively, up to 4.5 GiB/s total throughput.|

 |Volume replication for data protection||N||Y|

 Resource limits vary according to the service type.
 For details, see Resource limits and maxfiles limits.